-Salami improver provides and added dimension not obtainable with spices or cooking process's, it adds the genuine flavour of salamis that have been made in the traditional way.
+Salami improver provides an added dimension not obtainable with spices or cooking process's, it adds the genuine flavour of salami's that have been made in the traditional way.
 Can be added to any of our sausage or jerky seasonings for quick processing, add it to your salami mix when air drying over longer periods.

 Meat products can be preserved using fermentation, curing and smoking.
-GDL is used to enhance modern and traditional meat preservation techniques.
-The use of GDL has become very popular in Europe where it has been found to be a valuable adjunct to "Old World" processing techniques for semi dried and air dried sausage.
+GDL (Glucono Delta Lactone) is used to enhance modern and traditional meat preservation techniques.
+The use of GDL has become very popular in Europe where it has been found to be a valuable addition to "Old World" processing techniques for semi-dried and air-dried sausage.

-For example, the manufacturing of Air Dried Salamis is quite complex and its success relies heavily on the correct balance of pH, sugars, acids and naturally occurring bacteria in the mix.
+For example, the manufacturing of Air-Dried Salami is quite complex and its success relies heavily on the correct balance of pH, sugars, acids and naturally occurring bacteria in the mix.

 shortening of the ripening process